 Welcome to the University Health Services (UHS) website!
 UHS is located in the Betsy Cheramie Ayo Hall with its entrance across from Continuing Education.
+Our office hours are 7:30 am to 4:00 pm.
 The department is closed on weekends, holidays, and other campus closing.

-Additionally, UHS monitors immunization compliance for all students, administers the Hepatitis B vaccine (3-injection series @ $50 per injection=$150 total), the Menactra Vaccine ($120), and the Tetanus (Td) vaccine ($30), and conducts the TB skin test ($10).
+Additionally, UHS monitors immunization compliance for all students, administers the Hepatitis B vaccine (3-injection series @ $50 per injection=$150 total) and the Tetanus (Td) vaccine ($30), and conducts the TB skin test ($10).

 Tips for Using UHS